lloydtwum/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script displays the number of lines that have the bin
+displays the lines containing the pattern root and 3lines after them